nandana-arun2024/Codedex-Track-2-by-Nandana/README.md

 Improvements that could be made in the future

 I couldn't fully understand API keys and how to insert a map into this website.
 That could be something that I could do to majorly improve this website.
+The icons and inserting pictures was very complicated to me as well and so I had to use the help of ChatGPT to help me with that.